Stopped by Halfway, Ore., to visit friend Butch Michaelsen in shadow of Cornucopia Peak

 We stopped off in Halfway, Ore., to spend a couple days with a wonderful guy (and RVer) Butch Michaelsen (more about him in another post).

 Butch is caretaker of a great piece of property called Birch Leaf Guest House at an elevation of 3200 feet.
 “Quietly tucked away between Oregon’s Eagle Cap Wilderness and Idaho’s Hell’s Canyon at the south end of the Wallowa Mountains.”
+Cornucopia Peak in the Wallowa Mountains, Eagle Cap Wilderness, can be seen in the distance from the property.

-Butch lives in the Bunk House (pictured above) on the property and maintains the farm including mowing, fencing, moving the wheel and hand irrigation lines.
-Cornicopia Peak in the Wallowa Mountains, Eagle Cap Wilderness, can be seen in the distance from the property.
+Butch lives in the old Bunk House (pictured above) and maintains the farm including mowing, fencing, moving the wheel-and-hand irrigation lines.

-Photos by Julianne G. Crane
+– Text and photos by Julianne G. Crane